lean-mu/docs/getstarted/deploy.md

 Server version: X.X.XXX
 ```

-The `Server version` is key - if it doesn't show a version nummber, you most likely have a connectivity issue.
+The `Server version` is key - if it doesn't show a version number, you most likely have a connectivity issue.

 ## Deploying your first function

-With Fn, functions can be written in a multitude of computer languages.
+With Mu, functions can be written in a multitude of computer languages.
 In this quick start we will create a go function.

 Functions are grouped by applications: let's create our first application.